 - Contains four anti-slippery ailerons with flaps for balance and support.
 It also promotes a perfect gait, as it makes the user walk in a HEEL-FLAT-TOE manner, providing a proper posture and reducing unnecessary pain.

-- Fits any Crutch!
+- Fits any 3/4'' Crutch or Cane Tube!
 Anti-Slippery & promotes a perfect gait (Heel-Flat-Toe)

 Krutch Kaddy Crutch Accessory